How Assertions Work

 Constraints

-Gas Limit Assertion functions are limited to 100,000 gas per execution.
-If an assertion exceeds this limit, the transaction will be invalidated and dropped.
+Gas Limit Assertion functions are limited to 300,000 gas per execution.
+If an assertion exceeds this limit, the transaction is dropped.
+This bound keeps validation predictable under adversarial inputs.
+Transactions that exhaust the assertion gas budget are treated as invalid, preserving the enforcement invariant.
 Stay mindful of gas consumption:- Use triggers to run assertions only when needed

-getCallInputs()have variable gas costs due to unknown input lengths - Optimize your assertion logic to stay within the gas limit
+getCallInputs(), where input lengths can vary - Optimize your assertion logic to stay within the gas limit

 Hacks Assertions Would Have Prevented